Sergei Loznitsa: Personal life

+Political views

 On 28 February 2022, Loznitsa resigned from the European Film Academy in response to its statement expressing "solidarity with Ukraine" published days earlier in response to the Russian invasion of Ukraine.
 In an open letter, Loznitsa condemned the academy for failing "to call a war a war, to condemn barbarity and voice your protest".
 On 1 March 2022, the academy announced that it would exclude Russian films from its European Film Awards.
-The same day, Loznitsa spoke against this decision, saying, "many friends and colleagues, Russian filmmakers, have taken a stand against this insane war. ...
+The same day, Loznitsa spoke against this decision, saying, "many friends and colleagues, Russian filmmakers, have taken a stand against this insane war...
 They are victims as we are of this aggression", and calling to "not judge people based on their passports" but "on their acts".

 On 19 March 2022, the Ukrainian Film Academy announced Loznitsa's expulsion for opposing the boycott of Russian films.
 The academy stated that Loznitsa had "repeatedly stressed that he considers himself a cosmopolitan, 'a man of the world'.
 However, now, when Ukraine is struggling to defend its independence, the key concept in the rhetoric of every Ukrainian should be his national identity."
 Loznitsa issued a statement the same day, saying, "I was astonished to read of the Ukrainian film academy's decision to expel me for being a cosmopolite. ...
 It is only during the late Stalinist era, from the onset of the antisemitic campaign unleashed by Stalin between 1948 and 1953, that the term acquired a negative connotation in Soviet propaganda discourse.
 By speaking out against cosmopolitanism, the Ukrainian 'academy members' employ this very discourse invented by Stalin".
 Loznitsa called the academy's emphasis on the national identity "Nazism" and a "gift to Kremlin propagandists".
 Loznitza believed Babi Yar.
 Context was a contributing factor, as it deals with Ukraine’s collaboration in the Nazi massacre of Jews at Babi Yar.
-Academy members, he said, "had a very different perception of Ukrainian history, which they claim they know better than anyone."
+Academy members, he said, "had a very different perception of Ukrainian history, which they claim they know better than anyone".